ECGA CONNECTICUT COMMITTEE

 Farmington Canal Heritage Trail [39 of 47 Miles Built]

 43.2 completed miles of the multi-use (asphalt surfaced) Farmington Canal Heritage Trail (FCHT) bisect Connecticut from New Haven to Suffield.
 Its sister loop trail, the Farmington River Trail, (FRT) boasts an additional 10.1 miles.
 The FCHT has proven to be a remarkable success.
 Unfortunately two gaps remain.
 Plainville has been working hard since 2004 to plan for the construction of the FCHT in their community, which is the last major gap in the system, along with southern Farmington and northern Southington; a 9.1 mile stretch.
-To the south the FCHT is completed with only a 4.7-mile gap in Cheshire, and 1.6 miles in New Haven left to construct.
+To the south the FCHT is completed with only a .7-mile gap in Cheshire, and 1.6 miles in New Haven left to construct.

 Hartford Spur Trail [0% of 10 Miles Built]

 This approximately 10-mile trail runs from the existing FCHT in Simsbury at RT 315 on the Tariffville Connector Trail and the Bloomfield Trail along the Griffin Line Railroad, hooking up with Bushnell Park and Downtown Hartford.
 1.8 miles will be completed in Bloomfield and construction of Phase I in Tariffville will start in 2017.

 Hop River Trail [10.4 of 12.5 Miles Built]

 Communities along the Hop River Trail (12.5-miles, Windham to Bolton) have been improving the trail’s dirt surface, and work should continue.
 So far, 8.6-miles have been improved to meet ECG surface standards in the towns of Bolton and Andover.
 The Andover covered bridge was installed recently and further improvements in Bolton are expected in 2014.
 ECG trail markers have been installed on the upgraded portions of the Hop River Trail courtesy of CT’s Department of Energy &Environmental Protection.